 Remedial massage therapy seems to be available around every corner.
 For this reason, we often choose remedial massage therapists spontaneously without completely understanding what it is or what it is good at treating.
 In fact, it wasn’t until I tried different types of massage that I realised that remedial massage is more beneficial for me than deep tissue massage.
+Here’s deep diving into remedial massage vs deep tissue massage:

 Is remedial right for you?

-It’s worth nothing that remedial massage may involve firm pressure.
+It’s worth noting that remedial massage may involve firm pressure.
 However, when performed properly, remedial massage can vary in degree of strength and shallowness.
 So it can be deep and firm or shallow and soft.
 This works well for me because my pain tolerance varies from day to day!

 Tell me about the therapist